raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

-Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the [usual way](../../../installation/installing-images/README.md).
+Install Raspberry Pi OS Lite (or Raspberry Pi OS with Raspberry Pi Desktop) on the SD card in the [usual way](../../../installation/installing-images/README.md).

 Afterwards, set up USB boot mode by preparing the `/boot` directory with the latest boot files: